 (b) the court is otherwise satisfied that the act was performed in a place the property or use of which is vested in a person or body who or which consented to the act being performed there, not being land of the kind referred to in paragraph (a).

-[Section 32 amended by No. 31 of 1997 s.
+[Section 32 amended: No. 31 of 1997 s.
 64.]

 Part VI — Regulations and rules